-- 22. Final Redemption Amount: Subject to any purchase and cancellation or early redemption, the Notes will be redeemed on the Maturity Date at [] per cent. of their nominal amount 23.
-Early Redemption Amount payable on [] per Calculation Amount - 23.
-Early Redemption Amount payable on redemption for taxation reasons or (for Subordinated Notes only) following a Regulatory Event or (for any Note) on an Event of Default:

-GENERAL PROVISIONS APPLICABLE TO THIS ISSUE OF NOTES

-24. U.S. Selling Restrictions:

-[Reg S Compliance Category 2: TEFRA D/TEFRA C/TEFRA not applicable]
+22. Final Redemption Amount: Subject to any purchase and cancellation or early redemption, the Notes will be redeemed on the Maturity Date at [] per cent. of their nomina amount 23.
+Early Redemption Amount payable on redemption for taxation reasons or (for Subordinated Notes only) following a Regulatory Event or (for any Note) on an Event of Default: [] per Calculation Amount GENE RAL PROVISIONS APPLICABLE TO THIS ISSUE OF NOTES 24.
+U.S. Selling Restrictions: [Reg S Compliance Category 2: TEFRA D/TEFRA C/TEFRA not applicable] THIRI PARTY INFORMATION reprodu confirms that such information has been accurately to ascertain from information published by [], no luced information inaccurate or misleading.]
+Signed on behalf of NATIONWIDE BUILDING SOC CIETY By: Duly Authorised By: Duly Authorised

-THIRD PARTY INFORMATION

-[[] has been extracted from [].
-The Issuer confirms that such information has been accurately reproduced and that, so far as it is aware and is able to ascertain from information published by [], no facts have been omitted which would render the reproduced information inaccurate or misleading.]

-Signed on behalf of NATIONWIDE BUILDING SOCIETY

-By: By: By: Duly Authorised